amendelson/usc-data-2021/week4/README.md

 library(gapminder)
 ```

-Let's use some of the commands we learned last week to figure out what `gapminder` is.
+Let's use some simple commands to figure out what `gapminder` is.

 ```
 head(gapminder)